Diamondbacks' bullpen narrowly holds off Giants to win 4-3 - WHIZ News

-Marte edged out a throw to first in the third inning on an attempted double play to get things going, and Daulton Varsho hit a two-run single four batters later.
+Marte was safe at first in the third inning on an attempted inning-ending double play, and Daulton Varsho hit a two-run single four batters later to make it 3-0.

+“Just trying to string wins together at this point,” discouraged San Francisco starter Alex Cobb said.
+“It’s frustrating to lose the game the way we did.
+I felt like we had all the momentum in the world coming out of San Diego with these two wins the last couple days.”

 David Peralta and Sergio Alcántara also singled in runs as Arizona did just enough to back Merrill Kelly (8-5) in his second consecutive win.